 Smoked sausage is made from half lean and half fat meat marinated with salt, sugar, MSG, white wine, ginger juice and a little bit of dried, crushed mac mat fruit marinated with the smell of smoke from the kitchen with a characteristic aroma that makes you remember it forever after eating it.

 From September to December of the lunar calendar is the time to harvest mint honey in the Stone Plateau.
-Along Highway 4C to Quan Ba, Dong Van, and Meo Vac districts, visitors can easily see beekeeping huts and honey exploitation on the spot.
+Along Highway 4C to Quan Ba, Dong Van, and Meo Vac areas, visitors can easily see beekeeping huts and honey exploitation on the spot.
 The typical honey is lemon yellow, has a strong aroma, and is sweet and cool like mint.

 Source: collected by An